practicalli/spacemacs/docs/alternative-tooling/org-easy-templates.md

 | i    | #+INDEX: line                     |                      |
 | I    | #+INCLUDE: line                   |                      |

-Add custom templates by adding to the `org-structure-template-alist`
+Add custom templates by adding to the `org-structure-template-alist` to Spacemacs configuration file.